darkrenaissance/darkfi/doc/src/architecture/blockchain.md

 ## Epoch

 An epoch is a vector of blocks.
-Some of the  blocks might be empty if there is no winnig leader.
+Some of the  blocks might be empty if there is no winnig leader. tokens in stake are constant during the epoch.

 ## Leader selection